midstar/pycstruct/doc/source/overview.rst

 If you need another encoding that UTF-8 or ASCII it is recommended that you define your element as an array of uint8.
-Then you can decode/encode the array to any format you wan't.
+Then you can decode/encode the array to any format you want.

 Embedding Structs
 -----------------